American Legion

 How does American Legion spend its money?

 American Legion directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to American Legion tax-deductible?